novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ![user registration](https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1726998326880_72FA7C6B-C4A3-4E5E-8BAB-93D62BBE3FAF.GIF)

-Now that we've learned how to use WebSockets, let's add a notification using Firebase Cloud Messaging.
+Now that we've learned how to use WebSockets let's add a notification using Firebase Cloud Messaging.

 ## Implementing real-time notifications using Firebase

-Here we will implement real-time notification in our React app using Firebase.
+Here, we will implement real-time notifications in our React app using Firebase.

 To start, launch [Firebase](https://firebase.google.com/) and create a new project.

 Add a web application to the project and register the app.